Public Beach Water

 - Take samples over the range of environmental and climatic conditions, especially during times when maximal pollution can be expected (i.e., periods of tidal, current, and wind influences; storm water runoff; and wastewater treatment bypasses).

-- If overfilled, remove some of the water so the bottle is filled to 200 mL line.
+Collect the sample to the 200mL fill line.
+Do not overfill the bottle.
+If overfilled, remove some of the water so the bottle is just filled to 200 mL line.

 Tighten the cap on the collection bottle.
 Leaking samples will not be processed; a new sample and requisition will be required.